Estimate Time9 min

 Education required: Associate's degree or postsecondary certificate

-You've likely heard diagnostic medical sonographers referred to by another commonly used name: ultrasound techs.
+You may have come across diagnostic medical sonographers referred to by another commonly used name: ultrasound techs.
 These pros are trained to operate diagnostic medical imaging and testing equipment that look inside the human body.
-It's a career projected to grow 15% through 2033 and requires an associate's degree from a community college or specialty certification training.13 Once you've completed training, you can earn certification by taking an exam from a number of nationally recognized organizations.
+It's a career projected to grow 14%-15% through 2034 and requires an associate's degree from a community college or specialty certification training.13 Once you've completed training, you can earn certification by taking an exam from a number of nationally recognized organizations.
 You could even get certified in different specialties, like breast or abdominal sonography.

 7. Elevator and escalator installers and repairers